Why Is My Cat’s Fur So Soft? All You Need To Know

 Also, Check Out: What Causes Matted Cat Fur?

-Why are My Cats So Soft Behind Their Ears?
+Why Are My Cats So Soft Behind Their Ears?

 Although there isn’t a clear explanation for this, we do have some thoughts!
 One benefit of having short, softer hair close to your cat’s ears is that it keeps them warm without obstructing their ability to move their ears, which is important given how mobile cats’ ears are.

-Since it’s least prone to obstruct your cat’s ear, these smaller, softer hairs may also reduce sound interference.
 Additionally, more oil is probably produced close to your cat’s ear to aid in infection prevention and maintain the moisture and health of your cat’s ears.
 In particular, when the cat is great at brushing its ears, more oil leads to nicer fur.

 Why Is My Cat Softer Than Other Cats?

-You have an extraordinarily soft cat for a few reasons.
-You likely have such an inherently soft breed.
 Additionally, your cat probably eats a balanced diet that provides all the elements necessary for healthy hair.
-And finally, your cat usually has excellent grooming.
+Finally, your cat usually has excellent grooming.
 Softer fur is a result of all three factors.

 However, it’s also conceivable that your cat just happened to win the genetic jackpot and is inherently gentler.
 There is no effort needed.